Randa-Lakab/Uni-pal-bot/README.md

    • Team Coordination - Shared knowledge base for entire team

-   • Time Saving - Focus on coding, not searching
+   • Time Saving - Focus on coding, not searching.